pulumi/docs/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/eks.md

 1. Run `pulumi destroy` to tear down all resources.
 You'll be prompted to make sure you really want to delete these resources.

 1. To delete the stack itself, run `pulumi stack rm`.
-Note that this command deletes all deployment history from the Pulumi Console and cannot be undone.
+Note that this command deletes all deployment history from the Pulumi Service and cannot be undone.

 ## Summary